How to use the command 'dolt merge' (with examples)

 Explanation:

-• branch_name: The name of the branch from which you want to merge changes into the current branch.
+• branch_name: You provide the name of the branch whose changes you want to merge into your current branch.
+This is where the development history resides that you want to incorporate.

 Use case 2: Incorporate changes from the named commits into the current branch without updating the commit history